Blue Waters Bluegrass Festival

 Jean Ballhorn: fiddle Noel Taggart: mandolin, vocals

-Dan Gore: bass Kent Riggs: guitar, vocals Karen Riggs: guitar, vocals
+Scott Brownlee (not pictured): bass Kent Riggs: guitar, vocals Karen Riggs: guitar, vocals

 Schedule (2024)